 - roads for ingress to/egress from private property,

 - storm drains that remove stormwater runoff from those roads safely and efficiently,

 - appartus used by utilities to deliver water, electricity, gas, etc. to home,

 - fire hydrants, mailstands, name signs and other improvements that serve residents needs,

 - temporary guest parking, and

-- provide green space that enhances the Village character of the Town.
+- the green space that enhances the Village feel of the Town.

 Street maintenance, i.e. preserving the integrity and usefulness of the Town's paved roadways, and storm-drain maintenance are the primary functions of the Street Department.
 Activities in support of these functions are managed by the Town Council, and many of them are performed by a contract Street Superintendent.
 The Town also maintains the fire hydrants.

 Utility appartus, including distribution lines, is maintained by each utility.
 Beaux Arts maintains its own water department; all other utilities are provided by outside agencies or companies.